gentimouton/swarch/README.md

 - p2p with lockstep
 - p2p with one pellet owner, others have copies: one "host"
 - p2p with rollback
+- p2p a la Chord
+- p2p with vector clocks/Lamport
+- p2p with mesh/arbitrary graph
 - spatial pubsub
 - RPC
 - SOA: game vs chat service?
-- operational transform (between N clients and 1 server)
+- operational transform (between N clients and 1 server, or p2p)
 - reverse proxy to load-balance
 - redirect asset requests to CDN (intermediaries are easy to add in REST)
 - stream assets vs fat client